SPCA New Zealand

 The Solution

-SPCA advocates for the New Zealand government to take a leadership role in supporting comprehensive cat management, including requirements for cats to be microchipped, with the microchipped registered, and to be desexed unless they are registered breeding animals.
+SPCA advocates for the New Zealand government to take a leadership role in supporting comprehensive cat management legislation.

-SPCA further supports legislation that enables local councils to pass bylaws to manage cats to protect biodiversity, including the registration of cats on a government database.
+National legislation should include requirements for cats to be desexed unless they are registered breeding animals animals and for cats to be microchipped and the microchip registered on the New Zealand Companion Animal Register.
+SPCA further supports national legislation that enables local councils to pass bylaws to manage cats to protect biodiversity, including the registration of cats on a government database.

-The National Cat Management Strategy Group (members include SPCA, the New Zealand Veterinary Association, the Morgan Foundation, Local Government New Zealand, Companion Animals New Zealand, and observer members MPI and DOC) has extensively reviewed cat management in New Zealand.
+The National Cat Management Strategy Group (members include SPCA, the New Zealand Veterinary Association, the Morgan Foundation, Local Government New Zealand, Companion Animals New Zealand, Predator Free New Zealand Trust, Forest and Bird, and observer members MPI and DOC) has extensively reviewed cat management in New Zealand.
 They recommend comprehensive cat management legislation that requires companion cats are desexed, microchipped and microchip registered, and kept at home.

 Mandatory Desexing Resources